tavy315/tvmaze-API/README.md

     //Return all information about a show given the show ID
     $Client->TVMaze->getShowByShowID(1);

+    //Return all seasons for a show given the show ID
+    $Client->TVMaze->getSeasonsByShowID(1);

+    //Return a single seasons information for a show given the show ID and season number
+    $Client->TVMaze->getSeasonByShowID(1, 2);

     //Return all episodes for a show given the show ID
     $Client->TVMaze->getEpisodesByShowID(1);

+    //Returns a single episodes information by its show ID, season and episode numbers
+    $Client->TVMaze->getEpisodeByNumber(1, 2, 11);

     //Return the cast for a show given the show ID
     $Client->TVMaze->getCastByShowID(1);